mspradeepmurugen-bit/Exno.9-Prompt-Engg/README.md

 Synthesia
 Pictory
 DeepBrain
-Understand the capabilities and limitations of each tool before starting the experiment..
+Understand the capabilities and limitations of each tool before starting the experiment.
 Create Simple Prompts for Video Generation:
 Start with simple prompts to generate short videos.
 These prompts should describe the general subject or activity.
 Example prompt: "A person walking in a park."